Roiled by presidential assassination, Haiti swears in new PM

-PORT-AU-PRINCE: Haiti’s new prime minister Ariel Henry took office Tuesday in the aftermath of the president’s assassination two weeks ago, pledging to improve the country’s dire security and to organize long-delayed elections.
+PORT-AU-PRINCE: Haiti’s new prime minister Ariel Henry (pix) took office yesterday in the aftermath of the president’s assassination two weeks ago, pledging to improve the country’s dire security and to organize long-delayed elections.

 The swearing-in of Henry, who was named to the post by Moise days before his death, was seen as a key step towards holding elections as demanded by many Haitians and the international community.